aeon-toolkit/aeon/docs/getting_started.md

 0.002921957478363366
 ```

-### Time Series Clustering (TSCL)
+### Clustering

-Like classification and regression, time series clustering aims to follow the
+Like classification and regression, time series clustering (TSCL) aims to follow the
 `scikit-learn` interface where possible.
 The same input data format is used as in
 the TSC and TSER modules.
 This example fits a [TimeSeriesKMeans](clustering._k_means.TimeSeriesKMeans)
 clusterer on the